bevyengine/bevy/release-content/release-notes/event_split.md

 });
 ```

-To allow an event to be targeted at entities and even propagated further, you can instead derive `EntityEvent`.
+To make an event target entities and even be propagated further, you can instead derive `EntityEvent`.
-It supports optionally specifying some options for propagation using the `event` attribute:
+It supports optionally specifying some options for propagation using the `entity_event` attribute:

 ```rust
 // When the `Damage` event is triggered on an entity, bubble the event up to ancestors.